roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© "Is that what you wanted?
+"Is that what you wanted?
 Is that it!?
 Can you handle that?"
 I growled down to Mom.
 Her eyes were closed again, but she ran her hands up my arms, then down my firm back, then took two firm handfuls of my bare ass and pulled me into her.

  "Just stay right there, babe.
 Stay right there." she gasped, squeezing my ass in her palms repeatedly.
 I looked down and wondered if I was succeeding.
 Was my cock too much for her?
 Was my cock making her lose control?